It is a broad medical term used to denote kidney disease or damage, which can eventually lead to kidney failure.

 - Use of cigarettes in the past or present.

 - A family history of diabetic nephropathy.

-The diagnosis is based on the measurement of abnormal levels of urinary albumin in a diabetic along with the exclusion of other causes of albuminuria.
-Albaumin measurements are defined as follows:
+The diagnosis is based on the measurement of abnormal urinary albumin levels in a person with diabetes and the exclusion of other causes of albuminuria.
+Albumin measurements are defined as follows:

 Normal albuminuria: urinary albumin excretion <30mg / 24 h.

 Microalbuminuria: urinary albumin excretion in 30-299 mg / 24 h.

 Macroalbuminuria : urinary albumin excretion ≥ 300mg / 24 h.

 It is recommended that people with diabetes have their albumin levels checked annually, beginning immediately after a type 2 diabetes diagnosis and five years after a type 1 diabetes diagnosis.